FireTS/rbxts-visualize/README.md

 ```

 ## Configuration
-You can override the global settings for rendering using `Visualize.configure()`
+You can override the settings for rendering using `Visualizer.configure()`
 The following settings are exposed:
 ```typescript
 interface ConfigureSettings {